UNICEF UK: UNICEF ambassadors

+Youth Advisory Board

+UNICEF UK has had a Youth Advisory Board since 2019.
+They aim to 'be influenced by and amplify their voices on our work and on children’s rights.'
+Past members have met with the Children's Minister, interviewed players during Soccer Aid, and took over the Executive term on World Children's Day.

+Terms last two years, and the current Board (2023 - 2025) includes: Dev (he/him), Finn (he/him), Tiana (they/them), Macey (she/her), Kaius (he/him), Ruby (she/her), Shafa (she/her) and Jonathan (he/him).

 Corporate partners

 UNICEF is supported entirely by voluntary contributions and the support from corporate partners makes a significant contribution to its work.
 Companies that currently have a corporate partnership with UNICEF UK include 2021 Rugby League World Cup, Barclays, easyJet, Marks & Spencer, IKEA, Manchester United, EE, Pampers and Vodafone.

 Cards and gifts

 UNICEF was the first charity to produce and sell cards for the purpose of raising funds.
 The very first UNICEF card was a Christmas card created in 1949.
 The card was a reproduction of a painting, sent as a thank you to UNICEF in 1947, by seven-year-old Jitka Samkova.
 Jitka's village in Czechoslovakia had received UNICEF emergency assistance after the Second World War.

 Since 1949, UNICEF has continued to sell cards and gifts in order to raise money for children living in poverty around the world.

 Inspired Gifts

 In 2004 UNICEF UK expanded its range of cards and gifts to include a selection of 'Inspired Gifts'.
 These offer an opportunity to give a present which makes a real difference to the lives of children.
 The choice of Inspired Gifts is wide; however the selection changes periodically, depending on where the need is greatest.
 A typical range could vary from a cold-box vaccine carrier which helps to ensure that vaccines for children reach their destination in perfect condition, to a midwife kit which helps to safely deliver over 50 babies.